McCain holds 'Skywalker' presence over Capitol Hill, despite being ill, thousands of miles away

 “I don’t understand what kind of an environment you’re working in that that would be acceptable and then you can come to work the next day and still have a job,” said McCain’s daughter Meghan McCain on ABC’s “The View.”

 “People have wondered when decency would hit rock bottom with this administration.
 It happened yesterday,” said former Vice President Joe Biden.
-“Given this White House’s trail of disrespect toward John and others, this staff is not the exception to the rule.
+“Given this White House’s trail of disrespect toward John and others, this staffer is not the exception to the rule.
 She is the epitome of it.”

 It’s hard to imagine any other senator playing such a colossal role in Washington while they were convalescing thousands of miles away from the most serious of illnesses.
 Sure.
 Senate absences have always been key when it comes to big votes.